Paul Polani

-Paul Emanuel Polani, FRCP, HonFRCP(Ire), FRCPCH, FRCOG, HonFRCPath, DCH, FRS, (1914–2006) was an Italian-Austrian geneticist, described by the Royal College of Physicians as "one of the key figures in the development of medical genetics".
+Paul Emanuel Polani (1914–2006) was an Italian-Austrian geneticist, described by the Royal College of Physicians as "one of the key figures in the development of medical genetics".

 Life

 Polani was born in Trieste, on 1 January 1914, the son of the son of Elisabetta, née Zennaro, and Enrico Polani.
 He trained in Italy and moved to the United Kingdom to study in 1939.
-On the outbreak of World War II he was interned, before being released and allowed to practise as a medical officer at Evelina Children's Hospital.
+At the outbreak of World War II he was interned, before being released and allowed to practise as a medical officer at Evelina Children's Hospital.